How to Measure a Boot Shaft: 3 Ways

 Considering heel height

-Generally, as part of the boot shaft height, heel height is not incorporated.
-As this individual measurement contributes to the overall tallness of the boot, it might still be beneficial to know of it.
+Generally, heel height is not included as part of the shaft height.
+Since this individual measurement contributes to the overall boot length, it can be beneficial to know about it.

-• Try to measure the height of the heel by stretching a tape measurement from the bottom of the heel where it coincides with the sole of the boot.
+• Attempt to measure the heel elevation by stretching a tape measure from the heel bottom, which coincides with the boot sole.
 Put the tape measurement next to the center of the heel when you measure.

 • General heel heights considering heel type are: